tianshang486/mysql/intl.en-US/RDS MySQL Database/Database proxy(read/write splitting)/Dedicated proxy.md

     -   MySQL 5.7 with a minor engine version of 20191128 or later on RDS Enterprise Edition
     -   MySQL 5.7 with a minor engine version of 20190925 or later on RDS High-availability Edition
     -   MySQL 5.6 with a minor engine version of 20200229 or later on RDS High-availability Edition **Note:** You can log on to the ApsaraDB for RDS console and go to the Basic Information page of the primary RDS instance.
-In the **Configuration Information** section of the page, you can check whether the **Upgrade Minor Engine Version** button exists.
+In the **Configuration Information** section of the page, you can check whether the **Upgrade Minor Version** button exists.
 If the button exists, you can click it to view and update the minor engine version of the primary RDS instance.
 If the button does not exist, you are using the latest minor engine version.
 For more information, see [Upgrade the minor engine version of an ApsaraDB RDS for MySQL instance](/intl.en-US/RDS MySQL Database/Version upgrade/Upgrade the minor engine version of an ApsaraDB RDS for MySQL instance.md).

     ![Upgrade Minor Engine Version](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/6040359951/p61646.png)